 For more information about finitely additive probabilities on the integers, see Kadane and O'Hagan (1995) and Schirokauer and Kadane (2007).
 For the peculiar consequences of mere finite additivity in the example discussed in this section see Kadane et al. (1996) and Kadane et al. (2008).
 DeFinetti (1974) pointed to conglomerability as an important property.
+Stern and Kadane (2015) explore when countably many bets imply a countably additive probability.
+The answer depends on the conditions on convergence required on the bets.

-- 1. Vocabulary: Explain in your own words:
+1. Vocabulary: Explain in your own words:

 - (a) dynamic sure loss

 - (b) conglomerability

 - (c) cofinite set

 - (d) residue class, mod k

 - (e) partition

 - (f) uniform distribution